cepthomas/Nebulua/README.md

-# Nebulua TODO2 Copy stuff from Nebulator\README.md
+# Nebulua TODO3 Copy some stuff from Nebulator\README.md

 An experimental version of Nebulator using Lua as the script flavor.

 field types:
 S = string